 The Thai dishes you have grown to love at restaurants at home and abroad are represented.
 Green Papaya Salad (“Som Tom”), Chicken Galangal Soup, Pad Thai, Curries.
 Check, check, check and check.
 Ginger Chicken, Thai Omelet & Grilled Beef Salad.
 Check, Check & Check.
 The few Thai dishes I enjoy that are MIA here were possibly disqualified due to complexity.
 Attempting egg noodle and wonton soup with red pork, for example, likely does not fit into the definition of simple cooking.
 Just writing it out is complicated.

 I cook from this book all the time.

 Even so, I noticed two things in preparing to write this post:

 1) Basic Recipes and Prep.
 This is a chapter at the end of the book I sort of forgot about and have under-utilized.
-If I ever get around to making curries from scratch I will be sure to revisit it.
-Recipes for all the key curries are housed here.
+If I ever get around to making Thai curries from scratch I will be sure to revisit it.
 (Leela gives us a hall pass on this point, though, noting that even in Thailand, many restaurant cooks purchase curry paste rather than make it themselves.)
+Recipes for all the Thai curries are housed here.

 2) Sweets ** Prejudice Alert ** I have to admit I pretty much ignore this chapter due to personal taste.
-The Thais like their desserts sweet with a capital “S,” and I just don’t have any interest in going there.
+Thai people like their desserts sweet with a capital “S,” and I just don’t have any interest in going there.
 Every time I have been talked into trying a Thai dessert I find my tongue curdling within 2 bites and end up setting my spoon down.
-To my palate, the best dessert in Thailand was, is and always will be fresh mango with sticky rice (of which there is, naturally, a recipe included in this book).
+To my palate, the best dessert in Thailand was, is and always will be fresh Mango with Sticky Rice (of which there is, naturally, a recipe included in this book).
 And actually, you can take away the sticky rice and it’s still just as good.